 This is pretty self-explanatory.
 Headstones function like markers that the person lies there.
 Taking a photo of vandalized gravestones is highly discouraged for a variety of reasons.

 Among the strongest reasons is that, once the photo is posted publicly, the families and friends of the dead person might recognize the marker.
-This might get you in trouble especially if you didn’t have permission to take the shot there.

 Another reason could be that people might think it is okay to doodle and vandalize graves because they saw one posted on the Internet.
 As much as you can, just avoid doing this and continue to respect other people’s final resting place.